-10. Access to information
+10. Access to Information

-Any requests for information received by any party to this agreement relating to data held by that party for which they are not the Data Controller, will be referred back to the Data Controller.

-No party will share information for which they are not the Data Controller with any individual or organization which is not a signatory to this agreement without the prior agreement of the Data Controller, other than where such disclosure is required to comply with a statutory obligation or as a result of a Court order or another legal basis.
+- 10.1 Any requests for information received by any party to this agreement held by that party for which they are not the Data Controller, will be referred back to the Data Controller. - 10.2 No party will share information for which they are not the Data Controller with any individual or organization which is not a signatory to this agreement without the prior agreement of the Data Controller, other than where such disclosure is required to comply with a statutory obligation or as a result of a Court order or another legal basis.